catspeed-cc/tokenserver-debian/README.md

 git clone https://github.com/catspeed-cc/tokenserver-debian
 ```

-#### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.
+#### Token server will be compatible with other forks, as long as you know how to program in the API request and extraction of tokens from the JSON response.

 ## Documentation